Manodeepray/My_obsidian/mandal_sir/INVERSE RAG__.md

 ---

-chat gpt expanded on the idea
+expanded on the idea using gpt

 ### My Idea: Agent-Based Framework for Topic Editing or Unlearning in LLMs

 1. **Agent-Driven Query Processing**